jawj/zapatos-docs/src/index.md

 As usual, this is fully typed.
 If, for example, you were to forget that `directReports` is a count rather than an array of employees, VS Code would soon disabuse you.

 There are still a couple of limitations to type inference for nested queries.
 First, there's no check that your join makes sense (column types and `REFERENCES` relationships are not exploited in the `Whereable` term).
-Second, the result type of a nested `selectOne` always includes `undefined` even if the relevant foreign key is `NOT NULL` and has a `REFERENCES` constraint (in which case we know that Postgres will have enforced the existence of a record).
+Second, we need to manually specify `selectExactlyOne` instead of `selectOne` when we know that a join will always produce a result — such as when the relevant foreign key is `NOT NULL` and has a `REFERENCES` constraint — which in principle might be inferred for us.

 Nevertheless, this is a handy, flexible — but still transparent and zero-abstraction — way to generate and run complex join queries.